JanSharp/VRCItemSystem/notes.md

 - [x] drop held items when a client leaves
 - [ ] test instantiate performance of prefab asset vs existing game object instance
 - [ ] some way to attach items to a selection of bones, like hips, chest, legs, arms, feet, head.
 Something like that, maybe less than that
+  - [ ] use down on the right stick as the input to attach an item
 - [ ] being attached to moving platforms can break bone attachment?
 Check the source of smart object sync for that
 - [ ] ItemExtension OnPickup initialization checks error when it is not yet initialized. lockstep and pickup are both null
 - [x] (fixed in the EntitySystem) Import the following state and then pick up and throw the throwable item on the ground.
 Receive "\[EntitySystem\] Impossible, attempt to SendRigidbodyUpdateIA on a physics entity which is asleep or the local player is not the responsible player." fEXPYaDl3UgPSXRlbVN5c3RlbVRlc3QABBdqYW5zaGFycC5lbnRpdHktc3lzdGVtDkVudGl0eSBTeXN0ZW0A1QEAAAYDARRhdXRvLWhvbGQtY3ViZS1pdGVtFEF1dG8gSG9sZCBDdWJlIEl0ZW0BAQIKY3ViZS1pdGVtCkN1YmUgSXRlbQEBAw90aHJvd2FibGUtaXRlbQ9UaHJvd2FibGUgSXRlbQIBAgcBAgICAwEEAQUDBgMHAwAAAABAAADAPwAAgD8AAAAAAAAAAAAAAAAAAIA/zcxMPs3MTD7NzEw+AAAAAAEBAQAAAAAgQAAAwD8AAIA/AAAAAAAAAAAAAAAAAACAP83MTD7NzEw+zcxMPgAAAAABAQEAAAAAgEAAAMA/AACAPwAAAAAAAAAAAAAAAAAAgD/NzEw+zcxMPs3MTD4AAAAAAQEBAAAAAJBAAADAPwAAgD8AAAAAAAAAAAAAAAAAAIA/zcxMPs3MTD7NzEw+AAAAAAEBAQAAAADAQAAAwD8AAIA/AAAAAAAAAAAAAAAAAACAP83MTD7NzEw+zcxMPgAAAAACAQEAAQEBAAAA0EAAAMA/AACAPwAAAAAAAAAAAAAAAAAAgD/NzEw+zcxMPs3MTD4AAAAAAgEBAAEBAQAXyRVB1czMPY7tIMCQJzS/bmSNPftjjT2IJzQ/zcxMPs3MTD7NzEw+AAAAAAIBAQABAQEVamFuc2hhcnAuaXRlbS1zeXN0ZW0MSXRlbSBTeXN0ZW0AAQAAAAAkamFuc2hhcnAubG9ja3N0ZXAtbWFzdGVyLXByZWZlcmVuY2UbTG9ja3N0ZXAgTWFzdGVyIFByZWZlcmVuY2UACwAAAAEJSmFuU2hhcnAAFWphbnNoYXJwLnBsYXllci1kYXRhDFBsYXllciBEYXRhAAwAAAABAQlKYW5TaGFycAC9FI9R
+- [ ] spawning and picking up an item still within latency state makes it not pick up for remote players...
+- [ ] picking up an item with the left hand makes remote players drop the item in the right hand, but locally it stays in the hand